nashville-software-school/server-side-dotnet-curriculum/book-1-foundations/chapters/coding-self-assessment.md

 ### Implement the UpdateProduct Method

-1. Display the products and prompt the user to enter the index of the product they want to update.
+1. Display the products and prompt the user to enter the number of the product they want to update.
-1. Find the product with the provided index and retrieve its reference.
+1. Find the product with the provided number and retrieve its reference.
+1. Remember that the list should start from `1`.
 1. Prompt the user to enter the updated name, price and product type for the product (in that order).
 If the user presses enter without typing anything, leave the property unchanged.
 1. Update the product's properties with the provided information.